 - Singapore: Voted as the best country to travel, Singapore is not only a multicultural city, always celebrating something but is also the safest island in the world.
 Beautiful like a dream and well managed like an orchestra, Singapore is poetry in motion.
 An ideal place to start your Solo Travel journey.
 From endless urban attractions to grand heritage buildings to chaotic hawker street centers to the serenity of green spaces to hip nightlife to glitzy high street malls to infinity pools to offbeat islands; Singapore has everything you would expect from a world-class city.
 Boasting of having one of the strictest laws, the crime rate is almost zero here.
 Thanks to MRT, moving around is a piece of a cakewalk.
 And the most defining pleasure of Singapore is its food.
 You’ll be spoiled for choice.
 Do check out the cool places in Singapore

-- London: Highly commercial but very safe and comfortable for solo travelers, London has attractions of all kinds – Wimbledon, Lords, Wembley stadium for sports aficionados, British Library and Shakespeare Globe Centre for literature fanatics, London Eye, Buckingham Place, Big Ben, London Bridge and many other buildings for heritage admirers, Southall for authentic Indian food lovers, Harrods and Oxford Street for fashionistas, Design Museum and art galleries for art devotees among others.
+- London: Highly commercial but very safe and comfortable for solo travelers, London has attractions of all kinds – Wimbledon, Lords, Wembley stadium for sports aficionados, British Library and Shakespeare Globe Centre for literature fanatics, London Eye, Buckingham Palace, Big Ben, London Bridge and many other buildings for heritage admirers, Southall for authentic Indian food lovers, Harrods and Oxford Street for fashionistas, Design Museum and art galleries for art devotees among others.
 You name it and London has it.
 Also known as the birthplace of the Metro or London Tube as they call it, Public transport here is impeccable.
 Climate is slightly grey and cold but the warmth of people will melt your heart.
 Huge Indian diaspora presence makes you feel at home.
 Global cuisine restaurants and cafes are everywhere.
-Only thing that makes it slightly unattractive is the cost on your wallet.
+The only thing that makes it slightly unattractive is the cost on your wallet.

 - Sydney: If Singapore stands for efficiency, London for heritage, Sydney is the epitome of youthful exuberance.
 Perhaps, because half the population is not Australian and the average age of the citizens’ ranges between 20 and 40 years old.
-Sydney captivates you with its great variety of beaches, world famous monuments and building, eco friendly parks, enchanting landscapes and a never ending variety of restaurants and cafes to suit every pocket.
-From spending a day at Manly beach to Sydney Harbour Bridge climbing to partying till wee hours at Ivy to having a romantic dinner date at Darling Harbour; Sydney will ensure you have an action packed day with an equally alluring nightlife.
+Sydney captivates you with its great variety of beaches, world-famous monuments and building, eco-friendly parks, enchanting landscapes and a never-ending variety of restaurants and cafes to suit every pocket.
+From spending a day at Manly beach to Sydney Harbour Bridge climbing to partying till wee hours at Ivy to having a romantic dinner date at Darling Harbour; Sydney will ensure you have an action-packed day with an equally alluring nightlife.
 On your night out, if you get too sloshed then there are special ‘Plan B Buses’ to drop you home safely and cheaply.
 Weather, language, travel, food are non-issues.
 Lastly, if you have not witnessed the world’s greatest New Year Party at Sydney Harbour then you have missed a lot in your life.
 If you are planning to go to Australia then do check out Practical Tips for your first trip to Australia.

 - Dubai: The city of tall skyscrapers and the indoor ski range is probably the first place a solo traveller should go to.
-The language is familiar (more than 50% of the population is Indian), the food is familiar- you get idli-vada-sambar to Sanjeev Kapoor’s cooked Paneer Butter masala and it is very safe.
+The language is familiar (more than 50% of the population is Indian), the food is familiar- you get idli-vada-sambar to Sanjeev Kapoor’s cooked Paneer Butter Masala and it is very safe.
 The people out there are very helpful as most of them are migrants and there is a lot to do in the city/state.
 You can head out to Yas Marina that hosts the Abu Dhabi Grand Prix, try the Torro Rosso-the fastest roller coaster in the world, get a glimpse of the world from the observation deck on the Burj Khalifa and enjoy dune bashing.
 All in all, a good starting point to get accustomed to solo travels and then move to some challenging ones.
-And don't forget to check Offbeat Dubai: Beyond Burj Khalifa and Desert Safari.
+And don’t forget to check Offbeat Dubai: Beyond Burj Khalifa and Desert Safari.

 - Manila: This place would have never made it to my list had I not lived here.
 The most underrated city in South East Asia.
 The Makati part of the city is like any First World city.
 Intramurous is your gateway to the Spanish era.
-The glitzy Gloriatas, Greenbelts, Mall of Asia would confuse you if you were in USA or in Philippines.
+The glitzy Glorietas, Greenbelts, Mall of Asia would confuse you if you were in the USA or in the Philippines.
 Unlike its South East Asian counterparts, everybody speaks English.
 Filipinos are the most humble and courteous people in the world.
-Music and basketball runs in the veins of Filipinos.
+Music and basketball run in the veins of Filipinos.
 The old part of Manila is chaotic like any other developing country city but the beauty of the place lies once you hit the highway.
 The close proximity to beaches and having over 7000 islands make it a must visit place.
 The only negatives about the city is its traffic and no direct flight from India.
-Do check out my articles on Philippines, Bohol, Fortune Island, Puerto Galera for more information.
+Do check out my articles on the Philippines, Bohol, Fortune Island, Puerto Galera for more information.

-Hope this top solo travel friendly destinations post inspires you to take that leap of faith and move on with your Solo Travel.
+Hope this top solo travel-friendly destinations post inspires you to take that leap of faith and move on with your Solo Travel.
 Happy solo travels!